Updated Memorial Day 2022

 Every year at this time of year I still remember my experiences visiting Pearl Harbor and Normandy.
 Although both visits were years ago my memories bring me right back to these memorable places every single year.
-As we celebrate Memorial Day 2021, my hope is that we all can take a moment to remember those who paid the ultimate cost of fighting for our freedoms with their lives.
-I also hope that when the time is right people continue to travel and learn about the people and cultures at the places they visit even here in the United States.
+As we celebrate Memorial Day, my hope is that we all can take a moment to remember those who paid the ultimate cost of fighting for our freedoms with their lives.
+I also hope that people continue to travel and learn about the people and cultures in the places they visit even here in the United States.
 Maybe, just maybe, this learning will bring us all just a little closer together.
 God Bless America!

 One of the things I love best about traveling is learning about the history of the places we visit.
 I, like many others, read books and watch films before I travel to get a better understanding of what I’m going to see.
 It really heightens my travel experience.
 It gets me excited for the journey and I look at everything I see just a bit differently.

 What Are We Remembering On Memorial Day?

 When Memorial Day comes around it’s impossible for me not to reflect on our visits to Pearl Harbor and Normandy.

 Our trip years ago to Pearl Harbor happened to be right on Memorial Day.
 It wasn’t planned that way.
 We were in Hawaii and we wanted to visit Pearl Harbor during our trip.
 When we asked the hotel concierge about the hours and how long it would take to get there he warned us that it would be crowded and folks would be lining up early for the Memorial Day tribute so we should probably go another day.